Gmattgreenfield/gmattgreenfield.github.io/_posts/2016-06-28-responsive-menus.md

 ## Output

-Here's what I've got so far (getting widths of flexbox elements with javascript seems tempremental on iOS devices.);
+Here's what I've got so far (getting widths of flexbox elements with javascript seems temperamental on iOS devices.);

 ### HTML
 ``` html